The Way International: Victor Paul Wierwille

-Dr. Victor Paul Wierwille was born in his family farm's kitchen on December 31, 1916.
-He had a great interest in Christianity since his youth.
-He attended Mission House College and Seminary, Moody Bible Institute, and the University of Chicago Divinity School.
+Dr. Victor Paul Wierwille was born on December 31, 1916.
+Wierwille was deeply interested in Christianity from a young age, and attended Mission House College and Seminary, Moody Bible Institute, as well as the University of Chicago Divinity School.
 He later received a Master of Theology degree from Princeton Theological Seminary and a doctorate from Pikes Peak Bible Seminary.

-He was ordained as a minister in the Evangelical and Reformed Church (now United Church of Christ).
+Wierwille was ordained as a minister in the Evangelical and Reformed Church (now part of the United Church of Christ).
 He maintained he had recovered the true apostolic understanding of Christianity that had been lost to the church.
-He later claimed God spoke to him personally, telling him He would teach him "the Word as it had not been known since the first century", so that he could pass it on to others.
+He later claimed God spoke to him personally, telling him he would teach him "the Word as it had not been known since the first century", so that he could pass it on to others.

 Radio ministry

-On October 3, 1942, Wierwille began a weekly live radio program dubbed Vesper Chimes.
-Wierwille assembled a group of youth to help him from local churches.
+On October 3, 1942, Wierwille began a weekly live radio program dubbed Vesper Chimes, recruiting a group of young people from local churches to help him.
 The program was broadcast from WLOK in Lima, Ohio, where the youth would sing and perform alongside Wierwille's sermons that included "principles for abundant life".
 Soon afterwards, the program was renamed The Chimes Hour Youth Caravan.
 Wierwille published his first book, Victory Through Christ, in 1945, compiling his radio sermons.
 In 1947, The Chimes Hour Youth Caravan incorporated with Wierwille as president alongside a board of directors.

 That year, The Way: The Chimes Hour Young People's Publication began publishing writings by people associated with the radio program each month.
 Starting in 1948, Wierwille began broadcasting every morning in addition to the regular weekly program.
 Nearly ten years following the first broadcast, The Van Wert Gospel Gift Shop and Multigraph Printing and Publishing Co. opened for business and released the first issue of The Way Magazine.
-The Chimes Hour Youth Caravan continued to have radio and public performances until April 1953, at which time the Nielsen ratings showed that 70,000 homes were tuned in on Sundays, broadcasting over radio station WLW, Cincinnati.
-Wierwille continued to broadcast his meditations over WIMA (formerly WLOK) in Lima, WONW in Defiance, and WRFD in Worthington, Ohio, until 1955.
+The Chimes Hour Youth Caravan, broadcast over radio station WLW in Cincinnati, continued to have radio and public performances until April 1953, at which time the Nielsen ratings showed that 70,000 homes were tuned in on Sundays.
+Wierwille continued to broadcast his meditations over WIMA in Lima, WONW in Defiance, and WRFD in Worthington, Ohio, until 1955.